-Dave Query know the restaurant business.
-The Boulder-native also loves his hometown, and those two things have made for quite a heady brew.
-The owner-founder of the Big Red F restaurant group is nowadays as much a businessman (and a damned good one) as a chef, but food is still his first love and that fact shines when speaking to the man.
+Dave Query knows the restaurant business.
+The Boulder native also loves his hometown, and those two things have made for quite a heady brew.
+The owner-founder of the Big Red F Restaurant Group is nowadays as much a businessman (and a damned good one) as a chef, but food is still his first love and that fact shines when speaking to the man.

-A fledgling Query studied at the Culinary Institute of America In New York before traveling and working in Chicago, New Orleans, San Francisco, Miami and France, and then returning to Boulder.
+A fledgling Query studied at the Culinary Institute of America In New York before traveling and working in Chicago, New Orleans, San Francisco, Miami, France, and then returning to Boulder.
 “It’s the greatest place to work in the world,” Query says.
 “We have everything here.”

 Query’s first restaurant was Lick Skillet in Gold Hill, and now there are nine restaurants and one brewing company under the Big Red F umbrella.
 “Centro was the sixth restaurant we opened,” he says.
 “It was opened in 1999 as Rumba.
 In 2006, we closed it for a couple of months and then reopened as Centro.”

 Centro Latin Kitchen is known for its fresh ingredients, great service and a certain flair in the cooking.
 These are elements derived from Query’s own style and philosophy.
 “My style is about keeping things simple,” he says.
 “I like to use a lot of heat and spice, and loud, bold flavors.
 It’s about simplicity and not over-burdening the dish.
 I have great relationships with local farmers and purveyors.
 I don’t call it ‘farm-to-table’ though – that term is redundant.
 It’s nothing new.
 Restaurants have been buying ingredients from local producers for years.”

 “I like to use a lot of heat and spice, and loud, bold flavors.
 It’s about simplicity and not over-burdening the dish.”